Learning nuclear cross sections across the chart of nuclides with graph neural networks: Conclusion

 \section{Conclusion}

 In this work, we used variational autoencoders (VAEs) and implicit neural representations (INRs) to learn the latent space of nuclear cross sections, specifically the elastic, inelastic, $(n,2n)$ and $(n,\gamma)$ cross sections in the fast regime.
 Both types of architecture were trained on the synthetic data from the TENDL nuclear dataset.
-We then used graph neural networks (GNNs) on the latent representations to learn the relationships between these four types of cross sections.
-We showed that we could predict cross sections in a rather large test set with remarkably good accuracy.
-We also outlined how to quantify the impact new measurements or theoretical calculations would have on the GNN predictions.
+We then used graph neural networks (GNNs) on the latent representations to predict the missing cross sections across the nuclear chart by leveraging the topological structure.
+We showed that we could predict cross sections of a rather decent-sized test set with good accuracy using a physics-free methodology: the networks learn from the data, whether the data come from measurements, calculations or evaluations.
+The fact that this proof-of-concept study used the TENDL dataset was motivated exclusively by the need to have enough data to train the networks.

 Our initial results suggest that modern deep learning methods are capable of accurately predicting, in a single, unifying framework, different types of nuclear cross sections.
 This opens the way to a more rigorous quantification of uncertainties, especially covariances and cross-material covariances.
 Since experimental data on nuclear cross sections are rather scarce (at the scale of the chart of isotopes), it should be possible to augment datasets with other sources of data coming, e.g., from large-scale simulations of ground-state properties, $\beta$-decay rates and $\gamma$-strength functions, or level densities.
 Microscopic theories such as, e.g., nuclear density functional theory, should have enough predictive power to predict accurately the trends of these various observables at the scale of the mass table, which could in turn help constrain deep learning models during the training phase.